sangdil-biswal-021/AI-Port/README.md

 Open it in your browser to view the 3D dashboard.

 # Quick Navigation Guide:
-Use both Mouse and keyboard to achieve higher flexibility Here use right click + drag to rotate the view
+### Use both Mouse and keyboard to achieve higher flexibility
+### Here use right click + drag to rotate the view
-Shift + right click + drag to displace forward scroll for forward ans backward movement
+### Shift + right click + drag to displace forward
+### scroll for forward ans backward movement

-you can use W,A,S,D or arrows for a orbital controll on the camera.
+## you can use W,A,S,D or arrows for a orbital controll on the camera.

 # Clickable Objects: (must try):

-Scene 1 : Click on the Cranes, Robotic Arms, containers, Ship(Front one) Scene 2 : Click on the forklift vehicles you will get teh camera follow along them.
+### Scene 1 : Click on the Cranes, Robotic Arms, containers, Ship(Front one)
+### Scene 2 : Click on the forklift vehicles you will get teh camera follow along them.
 (Some vehicle will lead to congested area other will use the path arrows to reach there destination).
-Scene 3 : Click on the Containers(At the centre - they are color coded), Holograms, Crane(Also color coded based on their working might went wrong and send alert simulation), Ship, Robotic Arm.
+### Scene 3 : Click on the Containers(At the centre - they are color coded), Holograms, Crane(Also color coded based on their working might went wrong and send alert simulation), Ship, Robotic Arm.
+### Scene 4 and scene 5 : No clickables Press num 0 to get in the pre animated camera view(Must try)

-🗂️ Project Structure
+# 🗂️ Project Structure
 ```
 |-- model/          # Folder for .glb 3D models
 |   |-- scene.glb